DoctorLogicProduct/dltest/landing-pages/explainer-video-page.md

   text: Join our webinar on September 24th at 12:00 p.m.
 CST to learn about why your
     online reputation matters in today’s digital world.
-You’ll learn 3 proven strategies on ways to better-manage and maintain your image online as well as receive a free reputation analysis from our team of medical marketing experts.
+You’ll learn 3 proven strategies on ways to better-manage and maintain your image online as well as receive a free reputation analysis after the webinar from our team of medical marketing experts.
   btn:
   - btn-link: ''
     btn-label: Register Now